-The family is widely distributed, with species known from the Mediterranean Sea (introduced species M. columna from the Red Sea), east and west Atlantic, and the eastern Pacific.
+The family is widely distributed, with species known from the Mediterranean Sea (introduced species M. columna from the Red Sea), the eastern and and western Atlantic, and the eastern Pacific.
 The Indo-West Pacific appears to have the greatest diversity, with species known from Australia, Thailand, Japan and Philippines.

 Warén, A. 2013.
 Murchisonellidae: who they are, where are they and what are they doing?
-(Gastropoda, lowermost Heterobranchis).
+(Gastropoda, lowermost Heterobranchia).
 Vita Malacologica 11: 1-14.